minstrel/mystars/README.md

 * Info sidebar created, currently showing field of view in degrees and lat/lon.
 * Refactored current settings like magnitide and current center info single settings object.
 * No more prompt for a star to initially center on, goes right to zenith
-* Can select stars, but no info in panel yet
+* Can select stars, and get basic info in info panel

 ### Data Sources: